booey22/Wifi-Security-Audit-Tool/README.md

 - Router or gateway IPv4 address, for example 192.168.1.1
 Use values supplied by your own router or network configuration.
 Do not guess the subnet.
 Some device MAC-address information may also be restricted by Android.

-Windows Notes
-Windows WiFi information is collected using built-in Windows networking tools.
-Depending on the WiFi driver, some details such as channel width, WPS state or PMF state may not be reported by Windows.
-When information is unavailable, the auditor reports it as unknown rather than guessing.

 Local Data